Custom Integration for DSR

 Security

-When receiving requests to your endpoint, its best to perform a security check before processing the event.
-There are a number of supported security mechanisms, you can use any one of them, or a combination of more than one:
+When receiving requests to your endpoint, it's best to perform a security check before processing the event.
+There are a number of supported security mechanisms; you can use any one of them, or a combination of more than one:

-3. Verifying signature - this is another option instead of the API Key.
+This is another option instead of the API Key.
 Each request MineOS makes to your endpoint contains a HTTP header called: x-mine-signature.
 This header contains the event signature, which can be verified to make sure the request originated from your MineOS account.
-See example code for verifying the signature:

 var key = "YOUR VERIFICATION KEY";